 Ibsen was a theatre avant-gardist, and several of his works was, in his time, controversial salon dramas dealing with cultural and sociopolitical taboos.
 Today his theatre revolt has turned into tradition, cemented institutionally in a bourgeois manner, and the dramas have lost their provocative powers.
 But the artistic partners Vinge and Müller have brought his power to provoke back to life.
-In their work with A Doll's House, Ghosts and The Wild Duck they have no less than revised the receptionist history of Ibsen.
+In their work with A Doll's House, Ghosts and The Wild

+Duck they have no less than revised the receptionist history of Ibsen.
 They consider the individual's psychology, daily life and the ideological, societal and socio- and cultural political structures governing today.
-Among other things, it is about violence, war, abuse of power, suppression, folly, the Ibsen tradition in theatre art, entertainment culture, turbo just starting points, they present some reasons.
-But they don't mention the consequences for the involved.
-Perhaps this is where Ibsen's drama loses much of its contemporary relevance in today's Norway.
-The adults and perhaps in particular the young adults in today's Norway are generations having grown up in the ruins of the adult issues Ibsen raises, in the consequences.
+Among other things, it is about violence, war, abuse of power, suppression, folly, the Ibsen tradition in theatre art, entertainment culture, turbo in the consequences.
 Actualisation of these issues has to lead the stories further - to illumination of the consequences - the way Vinge and Müller do in their works.
 Perhaps is it exactly by taking hold of the consequences Vinge and Müller has rediscovered the provocative powers of these works.

-By taking hold of the consequences they have rediscovered the provocative powers of Ibsen's works. capitalism, destruction, individualism, divorce, fragmenting and how the above touch and effect our lives.
+By taking hold of the consequences they have rediscovered the provocative powers of lbsen's works. capitalism, destruction, individualism, divorce, fragmenting and how the above touch and effect our lives.
 Their productions are overloaded with themes and commentaries.